aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 The first step is writing the simple bash script mentioned in the beginning: summing the numbers ``x`` and ``y``, using Python's string interpolation to replace the ``x`` and ``y`` placeholders with the actual values ``self.inputs.x`` and ``self.inputs.y`` that were passed by the user.

 All inputs provided to the calculation are validated against the ``spec`` *before* |prepare_for_submission| is called.
-When accessing the :py:attr:`~plumpy.processes.Process.inputs` attribute, you can therefore safely assume that all required inputs have been set and that all inputs have a valid type.
+Therefore, when accessing the :py:attr:`~plumpy.processes.Process.inputs` attribute, you can safely assume that all required inputs have been set and that all inputs have a valid type.

 The ``folder`` argument (a |Folder| instance) allows us to write the input file to a sandbox folder, whose contents will be transferred to the compute resource where the actual calculation takes place.
 In this example, we only create a single input file, but you can create as many as you need, including subfolders if required.